Capsicum: Cuisine

-According to Richard Pankhurst, C. frutescens (known as barbaré) was so important to the national cuisine of Ethiopia, at least as early as the 19th century, "that it was cultivated extensively in the warmer areas wherever the soil was suitable."
-Although it was grown in every province, barbaré was especially extensive in Yejju, "which supplied much of Showa, as well as other neighbouring provinces."
+According to Richard Pankhurst, C. frutescens (known as berbere) was so important to the cuisine of Ethiopia, at least as early as the 19th century, "that it was cultivated extensively in the warmer areas wherever the soil was suitable".
+Although it was grown in every province, berbere was especially extensive in Yejju, "which supplied much of Showa, as well as other neighbouring provinces".
 He mentions the upper Golima River valley as being almost entirely devoted to the cultivation of this plant, where it was harvested year-round.

 In 2005, a poll of 2,000 people revealed the capsicum to be Britain's fourth-favourite culinary vegetable.

 In Hungary, sweet yellow capsicum – along with tomatoes – is the main ingredient of lecsó.